HendrikPN/gym-subgridworld/README.md

 This environment is a N x M x L gridworld with walls where the optimal policy requires only knowledge of a 2D subspace, e.g. the (x,y)-plane.
-The agent perceives the whole world and its position in it.
+The agent perceives the world w/o walls and its position in it.
 It does not see the reward, which is fixed to a given position in the same plane as the agent's starting position.
 The agents goal is to find the reward within the minimum number of steps.
 An episode ends if the